realworldocaml/book/book/testing/README.md

 you want to run more end-to-end tests of your program.
 But expect tests are still a useful tool for such tests.

+To see how such tests can be build, we'll write some tests for the echo server we developed in [Concurrent Programming with Async](concurrent-programming.html#examples-an-echo-server){data-type=xref}.

 We'll start by creating a new test directory with a dune file next to our echo-server implementation.